PoliMI-HPC-E-notes-projects-AndreVale69/HPC-E-PoliMI-university-notes/README.md

 Actually, I haven't got my Master's degree yet, so the notes are still incomplete.
 In the table below you can check the courses I've completed (✅) and the courses I'm still doing (❌).

+All the notes are in English, except for the [Calcolo Numerico](calcolo-numerico) course, which I've followed in Italian.

 <table>
     <tr>
         <th>Status</th>